Substack vs Medium: Is Either Worth Your Time?

 - If you sign on for Substack Pro, the company takes 85% of whatever subscription revenue you earn in that first year.

 - You may feel pressured to produce more content than you're used to just to please your subscribers, which may turn online writing into a chore.

 Alternatives to Substack

 Ghost – A similar platform to Substack but with more tools and third-party integration to convert readers into subscribers

 Patreon – A platform for content creators of all kinds (video, podcast, writers) to earn from their work, allowing you to share content directly to paying subscribers through multi-tiered subscription plans

 Check out this article for our full Substack review.

 Medium is a publishing platform that charges readers a $5 monthly subscription fee for unlimited access to articles.

-To join the program you just need to have published at least one article and have at least 100 followers.
+To join the Medium Partner Program you just need to have published at least one article and have at least 100 followers.